google/filament/NEW_RELEASE_NOTES.md

   instead of forcing `MASKED`
 - Fix a crash in gltfio when not using ubershaders
 - Use flatmat for mat parameter in jsbinding
+- Fix TextureFlags for sheenRoughnessMap when textures of sheenRoughnessMap and sheenColorMap is same